pracsol/ModernDiskQueue/README.md

 Queues create a directory and set of files for storage.
 You can remove all files for a queue with the `HardDeleteAsync` method.
 If you give `true` as the reset parameter, the directory will be written again without any of the files.

 > ⚠️ WARNING: This WILL delete ANY AND ALL files inside the queue directory.
-You should not call this method in normal use.
-If you start a queue with the same path as an existing directory, this method will delete the entire directory, not just the queue files.
+If you create a queue in a folder shared by other data, it will delete the entire contents therein, beyond just the queue files.
+It would be unusual to call this method in normal use as the whole point of a persistent queue is for the data to persist.

 ### Async API
 ```csharp